 When is the next Express Entry Draw?

-The anticipation for the next draw is high.
+The anticipation for the next Express Entry draw is high.
 To stay informed about upcoming draws, please check our website regularly for updates.
 The typical pattern involves draws every two weeks on Wednesdays, but deviations from this pattern can occur.

 Also read...